eduardocasino/eduardocasino.github.io/_posts/2024-07-26-Porting-CP-M-65-to-the-KIM-1.md

 ![img-description](/assets/img/posts/2024-07-26-Porting-CP-M-65-to-the-KIM-1/cpm-65-iec.png)

-It has a few limitations, thugh:
+It has a few limitations, though:

 * It only currently works for 1541 drives (or pi1541 with 1541 personality).
 Other drives or SDIEC are not supported.
 * Did I say that it is slow as hell?